ilyesarf/ilyesarf.github.io/temple/bible/posts/2022-11-16-lets-kill-the-universe.markdown

 I spent the past two weeks continuously reading two short stories by Isaac Asimov: The last question and The last answer.
 Each time the existential dread grows more and i find myself hopelessly trying to figure a way out.

-I mean, as a 15 year old, reading about how entropy will ultimately kill the universe and that every effort we do to stop it only backfires at us doesn't lead to a good place mentally.
+I mean, reading about how entropy will ultimately kill the universe and that every effort we do to stop it only backfires at us doesn't lead to a good place mentally.
 And then with The last answer you learn about this "God" who created the universe and everything in it just to find more knowledge and using everyone to serve a purpose that won't benefit them, the rabbit hole gets even deeper.

 I've spent a lot of time and effort trying to find a way to get noticed by this God and to win against nature.
 Well, it appears to be the same task after all.